How Do They Come Up With Hurricane and Storm Names?

 By the end of this article, you will get the answer to all of your questions and much more.

 Why Are The Hurricanes Given A Name?

-Prior to 1953, a system of latitude-longitude numbers was employed to name the hurricanes.
+Before 1953, a system of latitude-longitude numbers was employed to name the hurricanes.

 On top of that, false rumors and widespread confusion generated when storm advisories announcements from radio stations were mistaken for alerts regarding a completely different storm located hundreds of miles away.

-Hence, to make communication easier and avoid confusion, the World Meteorological Organization created a list of names for the hurricanes.
+Hence, to make communication easier and avoid confusion, the World Meteorological Organization created a list of names for hurricanes.

-For it is more convenient for people to remember the names of hurricanes rather than the numbers and technical terms.
+It is more convenient for people to remember the names of hurricanes rather than the numbers and technical terms.

 When Does A Storm Get A Name?

 A tropical storm is usually given a name when it demonstrates a rotating circulation pattern and a wind speed of 39 miles per hour.